-EMILY: We have a conversation for you about daring to change your career, daring to live unhindered, daring to be more than you are right now because there is so much inside of us.
+EMILY: We have a conversation about daring to change your career, daring to live unhindered, daring to be more than you are right now because there is so much inside of us.
+And it’s worth facing the scary decision.
 Ginette, tell us a bit about who you are and what you do.

 GINETTE: Well, I work for a Christian anti-sex trafficking organization, and I’m pastoral care director for that, and also a regional rep for where I live.

 A little bit more about me besides titles, is that really it stems from — I believe everyone was made for purpose, on purpose.
 And so, I love being a cheerleader for people, especially those who felt sidelined in life.
 And I love being able to offer hope and help to those individuals and just helping them become free in their lives in whatever area that they’re needing that transformation in.

 EMILY: I love that people who’ve been sidelined and hope.
 Such powerful words — how many of us have felt sidelined in life?
 I hear that so often I don’t feel like I fit in or, you know, no one notices me.
 I felt for me I felt invisible for so long.
 It was partly my own doing, but, it was a revolving cycle and you start believing it after a while.
 We need people like you to see people who are on the sidelines and have a way to give them hope.
 That’s awesome.

 So tell us about where did your career shift begin for you?